Introduction

 Inherent Errors

-Uneven cell distribution and statistical variation introduce random error.
-However, counting additional squares can effectively reduce this variability.
+Uneven cell distribution and statistical variation introduce random errors.
+However, counting additional squares effectively reduces this variability.

 Electronic Cell Counter Method

 Modern laboratories increasingly depend on automated hematology analyzers for leukocyte estimation.
-These systems provide rapid, precise, and reproducible results.
+These systems deliver rapid, precise, and reproducible results.

 Principles Used